Daniel-KM/Omeka-s-module-Diva/README.md

 * Copyright Daniel Berthereau, 2018-2019

-First version of this module was built for the University of California.
+This project was supported in part by the University of California Office of the President MRPI funding MR-15-328710.

 [Diva Viewer]: https://github.com/Daniel-KM/Omeka-S-module-Diva